jamescherti/minimal-emacs.d/README.md

 - [jeenajeena on Reddit](https://www.reddit.com/r/emacs/comments/1p9y8h4/comment/nrfk13i/): "Thank you.
 Plenty of inspiring settings.
 Worth to be read line by line."
 - [uutangohotel on Reddit](https://www.reddit.com/r/emacs/comments/1p9y8h4/comment/nrg5kja/): "I get a lot out of minimal-emacs.d — thank you!
 I use stow to manage my dotfiles in a git repo.
 I created a submodule in one dir for minimal-emacs.d and another for my “overrides”, e.g. post-init.el.
 Easy and works great."
 - [sunng on Reddit](https://www.reddit.com/r/emacs/comments/1p9y8h4/comment/ns1nehi/): "Nice work!
 I just created a nix flake to using it on my dev servers"
+- [zackattackz287 on Reddit](https://www.reddit.com/r/emacs/comments/1rsmaut/comment/oa8okca/): "Congrats and thank you (and the community around minimal.d) for your work!
+I've been using it for quite a while now and I've not ever had any breakages when merging changes from main..."
+- [utility on Reddit](https://www.reddit.com/r/emacs/comments/1rsmaut/comment/oa8wrap/): "Excellent.
+I use this and I'm very happy with it!"

 Please share your configuration.
 It could serve as inspiration for other users.